SQA-Robo-Lab/Arduino-Car/readme.md

 ### I2cLineFollower

 Extends the functionality of the LineFollowerLib with listening to messsages from I2C, demonstrating the workings of the I2cCustomLib.
+It essentially implements the LineFollower by using the I2cCustomLibrary and the LineFollower-Libraries from LineFollowerLib.

 ### LineFollower

-The LineFollower implement the interaction with the sensors (infrared, distance) and actuators (dc motors via motor controller) in order to make the car drive autonomously while following a black line on the ground and measure the distance to other cars or obstacles.
+The LineFollower implements the interaction with the sensors (infrared, distance) and actuators (dc motors via motor controller) in order to make the car drive autonomously while following a black line on the ground and measure the distance to other cars or obstacles.
 The LineFollower module also listens to I2C messages that tell the car to "START" or to "STOP".

 ### LineFollowerLib